lagerstrom/urpuppet/README.md

     cd urpuppet
     ./urpuppet

+Because this is the first time running Urpuppet it will ask you if this is a server or desktop installation.
+Just press D or S for Desktop or Server.
+Urpuppet will store your choise and use that in the future.

 Urpuppet to infinity and beyond
 ------------
 After you have done the installation everything is setup and finished to start using.
 From here you can check back to this repository and pull down the latest changes and run Urpuppet again to apply the latest fixes.
 You can also start to modify the files to suite your needs even better.
 Below I will give you a quick start to add your own user to you system.